Noor Inayat Khan: Blue plaque

-On 25 February 2019, it was announced that Noor Inayat Khan would be honoured with a blue plaque at her wartime London home at 4 Taviton Street in Bloomsbury – the house that she left on her final and fatal mission and the address that she etched onto her bowl while in prison so she could be identified.
-Noor is the first woman of South Asian descent to have a blue plaque honouring her in London.
-The plaque was unveiled at a virtual ceremony broadcast on English Heritage's Facebook page at 7 pm on Friday 28 August 2020.
+On 25 February 2019, it was announced Noor Inayat Khan would be honoured with a blue plaque at her wartime London home at 4 Taviton Street in Bloomsbury – the house she left on her final and fatal mission and the address she had etched into her bowl while in prison so she could be identified.
+Noor was the first woman of South Asian descent to have a blue plaque honouring her in London.
+The plaque was unveiled in a virtual ceremony broadcast on English Heritage's Facebook page at 7 pm on Friday 28 August 2020.

 In popular culture

 Theatre

+In 2022, Almanya Narula's one-woman show, Noor Inayat Khan: The Forgotten Spy, was performed at the Hollywood Fringe Festival in Los Angeles, California.
+In 2023, it toured nationally.
+NBC5, and the Chicago Reader.

-In 2018 a play about the life and death of Noor, entitled Agent Madeleine, premiered at the Ottawa Fringe Festival.
-The role of Noor was played by Puja Uppal.
-The following deviations from facts have been noted:
+In 2018 a play based on the life and death of Khan, entitled Agent Madeleine, premiered at the Ottawa Fringe Festival, Khan was played by Puja Uppal.